 There are numerous salmon stocks in the Baltic Sea.
-ICES has analysed the status of 29 wild salmon stocks on the basis of their parr production capacity (MSY = 75% of the capacity).
+In 2020, ICES analysed the status of 29 wild salmon stocks on the basis of their parr production capacity (MSY = 75% of the capacity).
 There are two wild salmon stocks in Finland, the Simojoki and the Tornionjoki stocks.
 The Tornionjoki salmon stock is the biggest salmon stock in the Baltic Sea, and it has developed well.
-On the basis of its model, ICES estimates that Tornionjoki salmon reached, with more than 90% probability, 75% of their parr production capacity in 2018.
+On the basis of its model, ICES estimated in 2020 that Tornionjoki salmon reached, with more than 90% probability, 75% of their parr production capacity in 2018.
 The probability for Finland's other wild salmon stock, the Simojoki stock, was 30-70%.
 Both wild salmon stocks have developed positively since 2000.

 In the Gulf of Bothnia and the Archipelago Sea, salmon fishing targets the strong salmon stocks of the Bothnian Bay and stocked salmon intended for fishing.
 Coastal fishing in the Gulf of Finland mainly targets stocked salmon.
-However, salmon catches in Finland's coastal areas also include individual fish from weak salmon stocks.
+Salmon caught in Finland's coastal areas also included small quantities of individual fish from weak salmon stocks in the Bothnian Bay.
 Salmon fishing in Finland is carried out as coastal fishing, where the fishing capacity is based on the gear used, not on the tonnage or propulsion power of the fishing vessels.
 Salmon fishing in the Gulf of Bothnia is restricted to certain periods and catch amounts are limited.
 The locations of the fishing nets used to catch salmon are managed partly by the fishing authorities, which also limits the fishing effort.
 In addition, private fishing rights in coastal waters limit commercial salmon fishing.